alarrabee/alarrabee/README.md

 ![cozy_computer_desk_set_in_front_of_window](https://github.com/user-attachments/assets/c4efeb64-e1ac-4426-aaa9-f21a63e54213)
 Hi, I'm Alex Larrabee.
 I'm from Minnesota and live in Minneapolis.
+I am an experienced scientist transitioning to software development.

-I'm currently enrolled in bootcamp.
+I am a graduate of the University of Minnesota's Full-stack Coding Bootcamp.
 My background includes a B.S in Chemistry with a minor in Biochemistry.
 I work in the pharmaceutical and medical device industries.
 I help build innovative and life saving technology.

 Things I do when I'm not coding\